EIT-Pathogena/client/README_pypi.md

   Authenticate with EIT Pathogena.

 Options:
-  --host                          API hostname (for development) --check-expiry                   Check for a current token and print the
-                                  expiry if exists
-  -h, --help                      Show this message and exit.
+  --host TEXT     API hostname (for development) --check-expiry  Check for a current token and print the expiry if exists -h, --help      Show this message and exit.
 ```

 Most actions with the EIT Pathogena CLI require that the user have first authenticated with the EIT Pathogena server